Get Newsletter

 * Derived value.

-Table 2: Homocysteine - continuous, per 1 log(µmol/L) increase
+Table 2: Homocysteine - continuous, per 1-log(µmol/L) increment

 Alzheimer Disease Total Dementia